xun2z/MinnowBoardMaxFirmware/Readme.md

 (this step is only needed once)
 2. ./build.sh tp recompile the EFI applcication and AML files

-This script was tested on Fedora 24 with Gcc 6.2.1 using the firmware version 0.93 (instructions at https://firmware.intel.com/projects/minnowboard-max )
+This script was tested on Ubuntu 16.04 with Gcc 5.4.0 using the firmware version 1.00 (instructions at https://firmware.intel.com/projects/minnowboard-max )

 Several patches to the default firmware tree were required to compile, see MinnowFirmware.patch (which also add the AudioSsftUpdate.inf reference